CleitonPaes/PingFast-Presentation/README.md

 ## Intro

 PingFast is a program to help the average user test and optimize their connection for the lowest possible ping, performing these changes manually requires a series of registry entries and some of these changes stop taking effect after a major windows update.
-The program identify if everything still working fine in a friendly interface , everything was thinking about make the user's life easier. </p>
+The program identify if everything is still working fine in a friendly interface , everything was thought about make the user's life easier. </p>

 Currently, the program is only offered in Brazilian Portuguese, but an English version is planned for the near future. </p>